The Beige Book is a summary of economic conditions around the United States compiled for the Federal Reserve Board.

-Each Federal Reserve Bank gathers anecdotal information on current economic condition in its District through reports from Bank and Branch directors and interviews with key businessmen, economists, market experts, and other sources.
+Each Federal Reserve Bank gathers anecdotal information on current economic condition in its district through reports from bank directors and interviews with key businessmen, economists, market experts, and other sources.

-The Beige Book is considered a valuable tool, acting in essence as a general gauge on the overall strength of the economy, it is even considered that occasionally it can have the power to shift market reactions if the findings represent a significant enough deviation from current analyst expectations.
+The Beige Book is considered a valuable tool, acting in essence, as a general gauge on the overall strength of the economy, it is even considered that occasionally it can have the power to shift market reactions if the findings represent a significant enough deviation from current analyst expectations.

 It must be remembered, however, that the report does not actually provide a clear view of what the FOMC members think about the economy, but instead presents a series of economic facts concerning the various districts.

 The ‘Beige Book’ is the informal name given to the report issued by the Federal Reserve, the full name for the Beige Book report is actually “Summary of Commentary on Current Economic Conditions by Federal Reserve District“.

-The Beige Book is released eight times a year, two Wednesdays prior to each FOMC (Federal Open Market Committee) meeting and is a key tool in advising the members on changes that have occurred within the economy since the last meeting.
+The Beige Book is released eight times a year, two Wednesdays prior to each FOMC (Federal Open Market Committee) meeting, and is a key tool in advising the members on changes that have occurred within the economy since the last meeting.

 Essentially, the Beige Book is a compilation of data gathered from each District within the Federal Reserve and is a mixture of anecdotal evidence on current economic conditions in the district gained through reports from various bank directors and also interviews with economists and market experts, along with other sources.